Sra33/T_kilo/README.md

 array called buf and then sscanf function is used to pass the formatted outpu(row and col value) to the row and colum variable
 - sscanf is a function that takes a source string, a format and destination variables and it puts the various specified data from the source string into the specified variable

+- rows is | and column is - for this code , will probably fix soon